Cheap solar panels are changing the world

 Fusion may indeed be the future.
 But who's gonna spend the capital to find out?

-• standeven an hour ago
+• standeven 5 months ago

 Weapons proliferation is definitely a strike against nuclear.
 A few other strikes: